manwar/theweeklychallenge/content/blog/perl-weekly-challenge-169.md

 Write a script to generate first `20 Achilles Numbers`.
 Please checkout [**wikipedia**](https://en.wikipedia.org/wiki/Achilles_number) for more information.

-> An Achilles number is a number that is powerful but imperfect.
+> An Achilles number is a number that is powerful but imperfect (not a perfect power).
 Named after Achilles, a hero of the Trojan war, who was also powerful but imperfect.

 > A positive integer n is a powerful number if, for every prime factor p of n, p^2 is also a divisor.

-> A number is imperfect if it has at least two distinct prime factors.
+> A number is a perfect power if it has any integer roots (square root, cube root, etc.).

+For example 36 factors to (2, 2, 3, 3) - every prime factor (2, 3) also has its square as a divisor (4, 9).
+But 36 has an integer square
+root, 6, so the number is a perfect power.

+But 72 factors to (2, 2, 2, 3, 3); it similarly has 4 and 9 as divisors, but it has no integer roots.
+This is an Achilles number.

 <br>